atsbomb/bombLocator/README.md

 # bombLocator

-Create a locator that plots out the position/rotation of current selection(s) or the animation thereof, later to be used as a driver of the original object primarily for space switching but not limited to.
+Create a locator that plots out the position/rotation of current selection(s) or the animation thereof, later to be used as a driver of the original object primarily for space switching purposes.

 # Installation